vanadium-archive/js/examples/fortunejs/README.md

 The WSPR proxy allows JavaScript to make Veyron RPC calls, and manages identities in a secure manner.

-We must tell WSPRD about the mountable using the '--veyron.namespace.root' flag, and we pass in the location of the proxy with the '--veyron.proxy' flag.
+We must tell WSPRD about the mountable using the '--v23.namespace.root' flag, and we pass in the location of the proxy with the '--v23.proxy' flag.

 Lastly, WSPR needs an initial identity.
 You can generate one of these by running:

-    $ principal --veyron.credentials="$HOME"/veyron_credentials seekblessings
+    $ principal --v23.credentials="$HOME"/veyron_credentials seekblessings

 Then click "Bless".

 Finally, we can start WSPR like so:

     $ wsprd --v=1 --alsologtostderr=true \
-        --veyron.proxy=/localhost:9001 --port 8124 \
+        --v23.proxy=/localhost:9001 --port 8124 \
-        --veyron.credentials="$HOME"/veyron_credentials \
+        --v23.credentials="$HOME"/veyron_credentials \
-        --veyron.namespace.root=/localhost:9002
+        --v23.namespace.root=/localhost:9002

 ### Run the server: